jakubks/vibron/README.md

 ### 1. Franck-Condon emission and absorption spectra

-The FC spectra can be calculated using supplied Huang-Rhys parameters (`Molecule` class) or custom user-provided spectral density (`Dye` class).
+The FC spectra can be calculated using supplied Huang-Rhys parameters (`Molecule` class) or a custom user-provided spectral density (`Dye` class).

 ### 2. Electron/energy transfer rates